 2I remember seeing this myself, aged c.
 4, and asking my mother why they did this.
+Please now ask yourselves this question.

 INDIA

 Background

 Early civilisation in India was highly developed in Egyptian times, as is shown by the archaeological excavations at Mohenjo Daro in NW India.
 There may be links with Sumerian civilisation (the Hindu caste system may have Sumerian roots), as may the Aryan culture which produced Sanskrit, the language from which the Indo-European languages developed.3 The Sulvasutras ('rules of the cord') (B 12.11).